AFTERMATH is now in its second printing ....

-The novel begins more than forty years after the incident, in 1978.
-The narrator, a retired teacher and poet, recalls details of the dreadful day when she lost her mother and many of her schoolmates, and barely escaped with her life.
+A tale of one survivor whose life was altered forever by the disaster of March 18th, 1937, AFTERMATH begins more than forty years later, in 1978.
+Delys Lithingate, now a retired teacher and poet, recalls details of the dreadful day when she lost her mother and many of her schoolmates, and barely escaped with her life.
 In trying to make sense of it all, she reflects not only on the tragedy itself but on the misguided actions by certain officials, cloaked in secrecy, that led to it.

-As she weighs both the joys and the sorrows of the single life she ultimately forged for herself as an adult, she comes to terms with the reality that, for her, the tragedy in New London can never be overcome; only, in small but significant ways, redeemed.
+As she weighs both the sorrows and rewards of the life she ultimately forged for herself as an adult, she comes to terms with the reality that, for her, the tragedy in New London can never be overcome; only, in small but significant ways, redeemed.

-P.S.
-If you would like to know a bit more about how my career as a novelist began, I invite you to click on the “Blog” tab.
-Thanks for your time.
+Meantime, if you would like to know a bit more about how AFTERMATH came to be, I invite you to click on the “Blog” tab.

 -- Gazette Telegraph, Colorado Springs